IONT2/operations/README.md

-# Kivlanik
+# Opere
-The official language of kivlan
+The official language of operations